-Business Skills (70%)
+Assessment Type 1: Business Skills (3 tasks)

-- Developing a customer focused Value Proposition for a product they have created. - Creating a 1 page Business Model Canvas for their product. - Using the Business Model Canvas and Value Proposition to produce several Infographics.
+- Developing a customer-focused Value Proposition - Creating a 1 page Business Model Canvas - Using the Business Model Canvas and Value Proposition to produce several Infographics

-Business Pitch and Evaluation (30%)
+Assessment Type 2: Business Pitch and Evaluation (1 task)

-· Students create, and present a pitch to a panel of potential customers, investors, or stakeholders.
+Using the information they have gained from the Business Skills tasks, students will create and present a pitch to solve a customer problem.
+They will pitch this to a panel of potential customers, investors or stakeholders.